rodalbuyeh/gpim452-2025-fa/syllabus.md

 - Section C (Suraj): MWF 1-1:50PM in [Mandeville B-210](https://map.concept3d.com/?id=1005#!m/237200)
 - Section D (Rod): MWF 8-8:50AM in [Peterson Hall 104](https://map.concept3d.com/?id=1005#!m/237174)

 Lecture is meant to introduce you to the main concepts of the course.
-In-person attendance is never required, but is strongly encouraged when possible, as you’ll get the opportunity to ask questions, answer ungraded concept-check polls, and participate in discussion.
+In-person attendance is never required, but is strongly encouraged when possible, as you'll get the opportunity to ask questions, answer ungraded concept-check polls, and participate in discussion.

 You can attend any lecture section, but if space fills up, priority will be given to students officially enrolled in that section.
 For the Midterm Exam, you must attend the lecture section in which you are officially enrolled.

-**Lectures will be podcasted (UCSD's term for "recorded").** Podcast recordings will be available online at [podcast.ucsd.edu](https://podcast.ucsd.edu) within a few hours. -->
+**Lectures will be podcasted (UCSD's term for "recorded").** Podcast recordings will be available online at [podcast.ucsd.edu](https://podcast.ucsd.edu) within a few hours.

 <!-- We will also link recordings directly on the course homepage; you can access these by clicking the 🎥 emoji. -->
 <!--